-To meet new challenges, such as climate change and changes in the population and land use (growth as well as shrinkage in the cities), it is commonly agreed that water infrastructure needs to be more flexible, adaptable and sustainable [9] [10].
-These efforts towards increased sustainability are denoted sustainable urban drainage systems, SUDS; water sensitive urban design, WSUD; low impact development, LID; and best management practice, BMP [11].
+To meet new challenges, such as CC and changes in the population and land use (growth as well as shrinkage in the cities), it is commonly agreed that water infrastructure needs to be more flexible, adaptable and sustainable [9,10].
+These efforts towards increased sustainability are denoted Sustainable Urban Drainage Systems, SUDS; water sensitive urban design, WSUD; low impact development, LID; and best management practice, BMP [11].
 The common feature of all solutions is the push from a central solution to a decentralized solution in urban water management.